tidyverse/ragnar/README.md

 ### 7. Chat Augmentation

-`ragnar` can equip an `ellmer::Chat` object with a retrieve tool that enables an LLM to retreive content from a store on-demand.
+`ragnar` can equip an `ellmer::Chat` object with a retrieve tool that enables an LLM to retrieve content from a store on-demand.

 - `ragnar_register_tool_retrieve(chat, store)`.